askyel/stuyhs/econ/11:fiscal_monetary_policies.md

 budget tends to move into deficit during recession
 budget tends to move into surplus during expansion

 cyclically adjusted budget balance: estimate of the budget balance if real GDP were to equal to potential output
+at potential output -> full/natural/non-accelerating unemployment, 0 cyclical unemployment

 ### Long-Run Implications of Fiscal Policy